Government of New Brunswick

 What is the deadline to file a Request for Review?

 Your Request for Review (RfR) must be submitted within 30 days of the mailing date on your Property Assessment Notice.
-The deadline is also printed at the bottom of your notice, in the section “Understanding Your Property Assessment Value”.
+The deadline is printed at the bottom of your notice, in the section “Understanding Your Property Assessment Value”.
 Click here to see an example.

 File a Request for Review Online

-This online Request for Review service is for those who feel their property’s assessed value does not reflect Real and True Value (market value).
+The online Request for Review service is for those who feel their property’s assessed value does not reflect Real and True Value (market value).

 To get started with an online Request for Review of your property’s assessed value below, you will be asked to provide your Property Account Number (PAN) and Access Key; please have your Property Assessment Notice available before beginning the process.